 If you do not have a large audience already, you can target by interest.
 Interest targeting means creating an ad with the terms and information likely to attract the readers who would be most interested in your book.
 For example, you wrote a self-help book on job hunting and resume writing and a science fiction book.
 Clearly, you would not advertise the same way for both books.
 For advertising purposes, you will break up the interests into different ad sets so you can use the right terms for each.

 Facebook does not inform advertisers as to who is converting on interest audiences.
 The implication is that having multiple interest groups in your ad sets will not inform you as to which interest audience is buying your book.
-Build an audience of approximately 3,000 people and then create a new ad set with interest targeting.
+Build interest audiences of approximately 6,000,000 people and then create a new ad set with interest targeting.

-It takes an average of 15 touches for you people to convert on your book.
+It will take an average of 15 touches for people to convert on your book.
 That means you’ll need to follow them around the internet promoting it.
-You can’t do that with the same content.
-People need to see something different on day 1 and day 10 when they’ve seen 4 of your book ads already.
-There must be variety.
+This is called Retargeting.
+You can’t Retarget successfully with the same content.
+People need to see something different on day 1 and day 10 because they’ve already seen 4 of your book ads.
+There must be variety otherwise they’ll go ad blind.
 You’ll need to make a few best practice ad types for Meta ads.

 Unboxing - Without a doubt this is the most cost effective way to make an ad.
 Have a friend hold the camera directly over the package as you take the book out of the box.
 Sounds silly, but these are very effective in keeping attention.
 The issue here is that you’re unable to pass a lot of value very quickly as viewers move on once they’ve seen the book.
 BUT, they’ve seen the book and that is an important part of the process.